Birmingham, Ala., was at the center of the civil rights movement in the 1950s and 1960s.

 There had been many other violent acts during the civil rights struggle.
 Many deaths.
 But few drew so much attention, so much anger from black and white citizens alike as the 16th Street Baptist Church bombing.

 It didn't take long to figure out who was involved.
-There were four main suspects, all KKK members.
+There were four main suspects.
 But prosecuting the brutal killer would be a lot more difficult.

 It wasn't until 1977 that one of the four suspects was tried and convicted Robert Chamblis, known as "Dynamite Bob."
 He got life.
 He died in prison in 1985

 Thomas Blanton was convicted in 2001 and was also sentenced to life.
-He would have been eligible for parole this year, but died in June 2020.
+He died behind bars in 2020.

 The fourth suspect, Herman Cash, died in 1994 before charges could be brought.